Regulations

 Identify the list of sustainability matters based on impacts, risks, and opportunities at a detailed level.
 Categorize them into topics and sub-topics and compare them to the topics covered by the ESRS (based on AR 16)

-3) Assess the Materiality of the Identified Impacts, Risks and Opportunities
+Step 3) Assess the Materiality of the Identified Impacts, Risks, and Opportunities

 This process involves assessing both impact materiality and financial materiality based on the list of potentially material topics with the aim of determining the final list of material topics.

-Actual impacts can be determined based on severity of an impact (as a result of scale, scope, and irremediability) and categorized on a range from low to high impact.
-All impacts with a severity over a certain threshold would then be considered material topics to a company.
+Actual impacts are determined based on the severity (scale, scope, and irremediability) and categorized from low to high.
+All impacts exceeding a certain threshold are considered material.

 More specifically, an example of an impact which affects scale could be a negative impact which leads to a violation of human rights or non-compliance with a certain law/regulation.
 Scope, on the other hand, can be determined more quantitatively by assessing the number of people or regions affected by an impact, such as the number of people a negative impact would affect.